ALT Liver Test by Ray Sahelian, M.D. ALT SGPT ALT AST - Elevated ALT liver test

 Doctors, and the public at large, should pay more attention to blood levels of the liver enzyme alanine aminotransferase (ALT), according to recommendations from the American Association for the Study of Liver Diseases (AASLD).
 Dr. Adrian Di Bisceglie, chair of the public policy committee for AASLD, and professor of internal medicine at St. Louis University believes the liver enzyme ALT is a marker for general health.
 Dr. W. Ray Kim and associates at the Mayo Clinic College of Medicine in Rochester, Minnesota studied 6792 residents of Rochester who had their ALT measured at least once in 1995.
 Abnormally high ALT levels were documented for 907 subjects.
 Kim's group observed an increased risk of death for subjects with elevated levels of ALT.
 Elevated levels of ALT enzyme increased the risk of death by 63 percent.
 The increased death risk included not only death from liver disease, but from all other causes as well.

-ALT / AST (alanine aminotransferase / aspartate aminotransferase).
-Elevated ALT and AST.
+ALT AST elevated (alanine aminotransferase / aspartate aminotransferase).

 Q. My question pertains specifically to fish oils.
 I read that fish oil supplements, even the new FDA approved medical grade fish oil can elevate liver enzymes.
 Is this true to any degree?
 And if so, why would they be toxic to the liver, assuming the supplements are pure.